alamsha/IgitionMQTTClient/README.md

 https://github.com/alamsha/Ignition-IOT-Nirvana

 Make sure ignition_group1.php code doesn't serve more than 500 dynamic tags as JSON api.
-EMQ broker ignores any JSON payload with more than 500 tags.
+EMQ broker ignores any JSON payload with more than 500 tags per topic.

 **Step 3 --- Download this repo:**